OpenEvalProject/evals/manuscripts/elife-51737/v3/manuscript.md

 A guanosine-specific sequencing lane was resolved in parallel to all samples using 5′–labeled or 3′–labeled RNA (8000 cpm), as specified, in T1 digestion buffer (250 mM sodium citrate, pH 7) and 0.5 units T1.
 Reactions were incubated at 55°C for 5 min and quenched with a solution containing 7 M urea and 10 mM EDTA.
 RNA was extracted using phenol-chloroform, as noted above.
 Partial alkaline hydrolysis was also resolved in parallel by adding 5′–labeled or 3′–labeled RNA (8000 cpm), as specified, into a hydrolysis buffer (50 mM NaHCO3, 1 mM EDTA, pH 10).
 Reactions were incubated at 95°C for 10 min and quenched in a solution containing 7 M Urea and 10 mM EDTA.
 RNA was extracted using phenol-chloroform.

-## Shape
+#### Shape

 A selective 2'-hydroxyl acylation and primer extension (SHAPE) reaction, as described (Spitale et al., 2013), was carried out on Were-1 in the presence of increasing amino-tSS concentrations and 30 µM controls (amino-cSS, tDHS, tS, and SAM).

-## S1 nuclease probing
+#### S1 nuclease probing

 Reactions were prepared by adding 3′–labeled Were-1 RNA (8000 cpm) into S1 nuclease buffer (40 mM sodium acetate, pH 4.5, 300 mM NaCl, and 2 mM ZnSO4), and the indicated concentrations of amino-tSS, and were incubated at 55°C for 5 min and subsequently cooled at room temperature for 5 min.
 Next, S1 nuclease was added (0.2 units; Thermo Fisher Scientific) and samples were incubated at 37°C for 10 min and quenched in a solution of 7 M Urea and 10 mM EDTA.
 Samples were extracted using phenol-chloroform and resolved on a denaturing 10% PAGE gel.
 The gel was then exposed to a phosphor image screen and scanned on a GE Typhoon phosphor imager.
 The sequences in the degradation pattern were assigned by running T1 digestion and partial alkaline hydrolysis in parallel lanes, as noted above.

-## Terbium (III) footprinting
+#### Terbium (III) footprinting

 Reactions were prepared by adding 5′–labeled Were-1 RNA (8000 cpm) into the binding buffer, and the indicated concentrations of amino-tSS or controls (no ligand, amino-cSS, tS, tDHS, and SAM), and were incubated at 55°C for 5 min and subsequently cooled at room temperature for 5 min.
 Terbium (III) chloride was added to a final concentration of 10 mM and samples were incubated at 37°C for 30 min and then quenched with a solution of 7 M urea and 10 mM diethylenetriaminepentaacetic acid (DTPA).
 Were-1 RNA was extracted using phenol-chloroform, as noted above, and samples were fractionated on a denaturing 10% PAGE gel.
 The gel was exposed to a phosphor image screen (GE Healthcare) and scanned on a GE Typhoon phosphor imager.
 The sequences in the degradation pattern were assigned by running TI digestion and partial alkaline hydrolysis in parallel lanes, as noted above.

-## In–line probing
+#### In–line probing

 Reactions were prepared by adding 3′–labeled RNA (8000 cpm) into the binding buffer, pH 8.5, and the indicated concentrations of controls (no ligand, cSS, tS, tDHS, and SAM).
 Samples were initially incubated at 55°C for 5 min and then cooled at room temperature for 5 min, and then incubated at 37°C for 20 hr.
 All conditions were quenched in a solution of 7 M Urea and 10 mM EDTA.
 Were-1 RNA was extracted using phenol-chloroform, as noted above, and run on a denaturing 10% PAGE gel.
 The gel was exposed to a phosphor image screen (GE Healthcare), and scanned on a GE Typhoon phosphor imager.
 The sequences in the degradation pattern were assigned by running T1 digestion and alkaline hydrolysis in parallel lanes, as noted above.

 All gels were analyzed in ImageJ.
 Structure predictions of Were-1 in the absence of amino-tSS were performed using RNAfold of the Vienna RNA package (Lorenz et al., 2011; Figure 1c).

-## In vitro strand displacement reaction
+### In vitro strand displacement reaction

 A dsDNA reporter was designed to contain a toehold that complements the Shine-Dalgarno sequence of the riboswitch, in which the longer (toehold) strand (Rep F) contained the 3' toehold sequence, a reverse complement of the Shine-Dalgarno sequence, as well as a 5' fluorescein.
 The shorter strand (Rep Q) contained a 3' Iowa black quencher (Supplementary file 1 - Supplementary Table 1).
 A solution of 2:1 Rep Q:Rep F oligos in binding buffer was incubated at 95°C for 1 min, followed by 25°C for 5 min, to anneal the strands and form the dsDNA reporter construct.

 In a Falcon 384-well Optilux Flat Bottom plate, strand displacement was initiated by adding 100 nM of purified Were-1 RNA to 50 nM of toehold-fluorophore reporter.
 Amino-tSS was quickly added to some samples to test for ligand-dependent displacement.
 Fluorescence emission was recorded in a BioTek Synergy plate reader over a 45 min period under continuous illumination using the following parameters: excitation wavelength, 485 nm; emission wavelength, 520 nm.

-## In vitro cotranscriptional toehold-binding kinetics of Were-1
+### In vitro cotranscriptional toehold-binding kinetics of Were-1

 In vitro transcription was performed similarly to the above–described RNA transcription assay with the following modifications: 3 pmol template DNA and 50 nM toehold-fluorophore reporter were used.
 A 30 μL transcription reaction was initiated by the addition of 4 mM rNTP mix (containing 1 mM of each rNTP) and fluorescence emission of the toehold-fluorophore reporter was recorded in a Varian Cary Eclipse fluorimeter under continuous illumination at 37°C using the following parameters: excitation wavelength, 485 nm; emission wavelength, 520 nm; increment of data point collection, 0.01 s; slit widths, 10 nm.
 These conditions were used for the entire experiment unless stated otherwise.
 After an initial fluorescence increase, corresponding to the initial burst of transcription, amino-tSS was rapidly added to the solution and fluorescence emission was recorded for 200 s.
 To switch amino-tSS to the cis isoform (amino-cSS), the solution was excited at 342 nm (slit width, 2.5 nm; Φq = 6.8*10−5 W/cm2) for 60 s.
 Fluorescence emission of the toehold-fluorophore reporter was again recorded for 200 s.
 To switch the cis isoform back to the trans state, the solution was excited at 372 nm (slit width, 2.5 nm; Φq = 10*10−5 W/cm2) for 60 s.
 Again, fluorescence emission of the toehold-fluorophore reporter was recorded for 200 s.
 This process was repeated two to three more times until fluorescence plateaued.

-## IC50 measurements
+### IC50 measurements

 A dose-response of the Were-1 riboswitch to the target ligand (amino-tSS) was assessed by measuring fluorescence as a function of ligand concentration in the presence of a toehold-fluorophore reporter construct (50 nM).
 Fluorescence emission was recorded under continuous illumination at 37°C using the following parameters: excitation wavelength, 485 nm; emission wavelength, 520 nm; increment of data point collection, 0.01 s; slit widths, 10 nm.
 The apparent rate constants were measured and plotted against the amino-tSS concentrations (or other ligands, as specified).
 The data were normalized to the no-amino-tSS control.
-The IC50 was extracted from fitting a curve to the graph using the equation:Normalized fluorescence =1- [ligand][ligand] + IC50
+The IC50 was extracted from fitting a curve to the graph using the equation:

+$$
+Normalized fluorescence =1-\frac{[ligand]}{[ligand] + IC50}
+$$

-## In vitro co–transcriptional magnesium dependence of Were-1 toehold-binding
+### In vitro co–transcriptional magnesium dependence of Were-1 toehold-binding

 Using the same conditions as above, the fluorescence response of toehold-binding to the Were-1 riboswitch in the presence of 8.4 µM amino-tSS under various Mg2+ concentrations was measured.
 Fluorescence emission was recorded under continuous illumination at 37°C on a BioTek Synergy H1 plate reader.

-## Cloning the Were-1 riboswitch for expression in E. coli cells
+### Cloning the Were-1 riboswitch for expression in E. coli cells

 Were-1 DNA was cloned into the pBV-Luc (Addgene) vector in order to obtain a fused riboswitch-firefly luciferase (Fluc) reporter construct.
 The PCR primers were designed to add a 5' EcoRI site to the template Were-1 DNA upstream of the T7 promoter and a 3' overhang containing 35 nucleotides of the Fluc gene directly downstream of its start codon to replace the Fluc start codon sequence.
 Both the PCR product and plasmid were digested by EcoRI HF and KasI (New England BioLabs) and purified.
 The purified construct was then inserted at the 5' end of the Fluc coding sequence with T4 DNA ligase (New England BioLabs).
 The resulting vector was termed Were-1-Fluc (Supplementary file 1).

 Were-1-Fluc was transformed into DH5α E. coli cells and grown overnight on agar plates containing ampicillin at 37°C. Ten colonies were picked from a master plate and individual clones were inoculated overnight in Luria Broth containing ampicillin.
 Plasmids were purified using a Miniprep Kit (QIAGEN) and individually sequenced (GENEWIZ).
 Correct constructs were transcribed in vitro and fractionated on an agarose gel to confirm sequencing results by measuring the size of the fused construct.
 Using the same procedure as above, one clone was analyzed in an in vitro co-transcriptional toehold-binding experiment to test whether the new fused construct was able to function similarly to the stand-alone riboswitch.

-## In vitro transcription and translation kinetics
+### In vitro transcription and translation kinetics

 The PURExpress in vitro protein synthesis kit (New England BioLabs) was used to transcribe and translate Were-1-Fluc.
 Experiments were performed similarly to the kit assay conditions with the following modifications: 200 ng/µL DNA, 100 µM D-luciferin, and 2 mM MgCl2.
 Amino-tSS (or other ligands, as specified) was added in conditions when specified.
 A control plasmid, pET-Luc2, was also tested in the presence and absence of 11 µM amino-tSS.
 All luminescence data were acquired using an ANDOR camera (EMCCD) at 25°C and analyzed using Solis software, and images were further processed and analyzed using ImageJ.

 To test whether Were-1 could regulate luciferase protein expression, samples were prepared under identical conditions and luminescence was measured for approximately 40 mins.
 Samples were then excited at 342 nm (Φq = 1.4*10−2 W/cm2) for 1 s, and luminescence was recorded for approximately 30 mins.
 Samples were excited at 390 nm (Φq = 5.5*10−2 W/cm2) for 1 s to switch Were-1 back to the bound ‘off’ state, and again, luminescence was measured for approximately 30 mins.

-## IC50 measurements
+### IC50 measurements

 A dose-response of the Were-1 riboswitch to amino-tSS was assessed by measuring luminescence as a function of increasing target concentration.
 All data were acquired using an ANDOR camera and analyzed with Solis software, and images were further processed and analyzed using ImageJ, as described above.

-## In vivo translation kinetics
+### In vivo translation kinetics

 Were-1-Fluc was transformed into BL21(DE3) E. coli cells and grown overnight in Luria Broth containing ampicillin (OD600 = 0.26).
 1 mM IPTG was added to each well (containing 45 µL culture) to induce T7 RNA polymerase-driven expression and 100 µM D-luciferin to provide a substrate for Fluc.
 Amino-tSS or amino-cSS was also added where specified.
 Bioluminescence was recorded every five mins for one hour at 37°C using a BioTek Synergy H1 plate reader.

 To test whether the Were-1 riboswitch regulates the production of Fluc, samples were prepared under the same conditions.
 In the presence of amino-tSS, bioluminescence was measured on a BioTek Synergy H1 plate reader for approximately 15 mins before samples were excited at 342 nm for 1 s in order to isomerize amino-tSS to amino-cSS.
 Luminescence was recorded again for approximately 20 mins.
 Similar experiments were used regarding amino-cSS, with the exception of using 390 nm exposure for 0.5 ms in order to isomerize amino-cSS to amino-tSS, unless further specified.

-## In vivo light exposure analysis
+### In vivo light exposure analysis

 To determine the dependence of the amino-tSS exposure on the Were-1-Fluc expression, samples were prepared as described above and loaded into two black-bottom 96-well plates.
 One plate was used as a control and the other was exposed to 342 nm light (Φq = 1.4*10−2 W/cm2) for their specified time using a Nikon FM-10 camera shutter in order to isomerize amino-tSS to amino-cSS.
 The same procedure was performed in the presence of amino-cSS, except 390 nm light was used (Φq = 5.5*10−2 W/cm2) for their specified time to isomerize amino-cSS to amino-tSS.
 Bioluminescence was measured on an IVIS Lumina II imaging system 1 hr after light exposure.

 To test whether the Were-1 riboswitch regulates the production of Fluc multiple times, samples were prepared as described above and loaded in a black-bottom 96-well plate.
 The top half of the plate was used as a control, containing the unresponsive G69C mutant, and the bottom half contained Were-1.
 All samples contained 10 µM amino-tSS and had their bioluminescence was measured 25 min after induction on a BioTek Synergy H1 plate reader.
 Next, the first group of wells remained unexposed to light and the middle and far right samples were exposed to 342 nm (Φq = 1.4*10−2 W/cm2) for 1 ms. Measurements for all samples were taken 40 min after 342 nm exposure.
 Finally, the last group of wells (far right) were excited at 390 nm for 0.5 ms. Bioluminescence was measured again, for all samples, 40 min after exposure.
 The same experiment was repeated with the inactive mutant, G69C, as an additional control.
 Data were normalized to the unexposed samples, and OD600 values were obtained to confirm that there was no cell death from UV damage.

-## IC50 measurements
+### IC50 measurements

 A dose-response of the Were-1 riboswitch to the target metabolite (amino-tSS) was assessed by measuring bioluminescence inhibition as a function of increasing target concentration in BL21(DE3) E. coli cells.
 Bioluminescence was recorded under continuous conditions at 37°C.